plasma-umass/Mesh/README.md

 BUILDING
 --------

-Running `make` will build the library and run a simple test of executing `git status` with `libmesh` as the allocator:
+Running `make` will build the library and run unit tests.
+Executing `./run` after that will run `git status` with `libmesh` as the
+allocator:

 ```
 $ ./configure
 $ make
+$ ./run
 ```

 TODO
 ----

+- dump out strings
+- bg thread
+- matching algorithm
+- keep more stats; clock_gettime(CLOCK_MONOTONIC) of last free time
+- some sort of LRU sorting of miniheaps -- when freeing move to end (don't consider meshing heaps that have been active in the last...
+5 ms or something)